glenfieldcollege/Zorin-Configuration-public/README.md

 GDM Settings - Various GDM settings will be adjusted for student ease of use and to lock down some features.  gconf-editor is also installed for convenience.

+Note: Some lines are marked as Ubuntu Specific (22.04 tested), and this script will indeed set up Ubuntu as well; you will need to uncomment lines accordingly.

 # Expectations

 This is a simple 1-shot script.
 The idea is to adjust the files for your environment, saving you much time.